matrix-org/matrix-spec-proposals/proposals/1442-state-resolution.md

 difference in auth chains between the two sets, which in the previous example would include B.

+(This is also the root cause of the "Hotel California" issue, where left users get spontaneously rejoined to rooms.
+This happens when a user has a sequence of memberships changes of the form: leave (A), join (B) and then another leave (C).
+In the current algorithm a resoluton of A and C would pick A, and a resolution of A and B would then pick B, i.e. the join.
+This means that a suitably forked graph can reset the state to B. This is fixed if when resolving A and C we also consider B, since its in the auth chain of C.)

 ## Power Level Ordering